mudrd8mz/moodle-editor_marklar/README.md

 are not bugs.

 * Marklar is WYTIWYG - what you type is what you get (done).
 * Marklar does not have buttons.
-Mardown syntax is to be typed manually (done).
+Markdown syntax is to be typed manually (done).
 * Marklar is not extensible via sub-plugins (done).
 * Marklar sets markdown as the preferred format for new texts (done).
 * Marklar is not used when editing existing texts in the HTML format.